 To achieve specific training objectives or merely to provide variety in the training environment, users can substitute other equipment for those listed as the baseline.
 Appendix A contains matrices with suggested examples of appropriate substitutions for major maneuver and fire support systems.
 Appendix B does the same for engineer equipment.
 Appendix C lists examples of cargo trucks, trailers, and radios corresponding to the generic descriptors used in equipment lists.
 Each appendix also provides general guidelines for the substitution process.

 Appendixes A, B, and C are guides; they cannot be all-inclusive, listing every conceivable system available worldwide.
 In constructing an OPFOR order of battle, therefore, trainers may substitute systems not listed in the appendixes.
 However, they should follow the same general philosophy and the guidelines prescribed in the appendixes.
 To assist in the substitution process, FM 100-65, Opposing Force Equipment Guide, will present a wider selection of major systems from which users may choose.

-FM 100-60 series, the term enemy refers not to the OPFOR but rather to the enemy of the OPFOR.
+1 Throughout the FM 100-60 series, the term enemy refers not to the OPFOR but rather to the enemy of the OPFOR.